binh0401/BitTorrent-Client/README.md

   Step 1: Send request to Tracker (which file to download) --> Respond a list of Peers (IP) --> Tracker add your IP to Swarm

   Step 2: Connect to Peers in Swarm --> Peers tell you what pieces they have --> You tell peers what pieces you want

+All the network message here are sent/received in the form of Buffer.
+So what is Buffer ?

+Buffer is a container for raw byte, and 1 byte equals to 4 bits.
+Bit is just 0 or 1.
+Every data in your computer is represented by bits, which means data types are just an abstraction for bits.
+When communicate with any computer, in fact data is displayed

+Buffer's representation: <Buffer 02 04 06 08 0a 0c 0e 10>, each number is represent in hexadecimal.